RafaelBarbosatec/flutter_robot/README.md

 # Flutter Robot 🤖📱

-Create a widget testes using the Robot Pattern!
+Create widget tests using the Robot Pattern!

-It is a good option to create testes to your `page` validating the correct interaction between (controller) <-> (widget).
-This way you can validate if your view show/do exactly you expected in each state of controller(cubit/bloc/mobx/etc).
+This package provides a good approach to create tests for your `pages` by validating the correct interaction between controller and widget.
+This way you can verify if your view shows/behaves exactly as expected for each controller state (cubit/bloc/mobx/etc).

 | Progress | Feature |
 |----------|----------|